-After the end of semester 2 of year 2 (end of level 1), students are required to apply for either of the two specializations; Aquaculture & Fisheries or Livestock & Avian Sciences.
+After the end of semester 2 of year 2 (end of level 1), students are required to apply for either of the two specializations; Aquaculture and Fisheries or Livestock and Avian Sciences.
 Depending on the number of placements available in each discipline, students will be selected for specialization.
 If there are more applicants than the number of placements in a particular specialization, students will be selected according to the following criteria:

-1. Students applied for a particular specialization will be ranked according to Cumulative Grade Point Average (CGPA) (Section 5.7, 5.8) and placements will be filled.

-2. Those who are not qualified for their preferred specialization will be placed in the other specialization programme.
+- 1. Students applied for a particular specialization will be ranked according to Cumulative Grade Point Average (CGPA) (Section 5.7, 5.8) and available placements will be filled under each specialization. - 2.
+Those who are not qualified for their preferred specialization will be placed in the other specialization programme irrespective of their preference.

-4. TEACHING & LEARNING METHODS AND COURSE UNIT ENROLMENT
+4. TEACHING AND LEARNING METHODS AND COURSE UNIT ENROLMENT